xiemythu/xiemythu.github.io/_pages/chinese.md

 * Ling Chen, **Mengying Xie**, "[How do hard regimes absorb, overlap, and squeeze out soft regimes?
 Insights from global carbon markets](https://doi.org/10.1007/s43508-023-00064-3),"[in English] ***Global Public Policy and Governance***, 3:60-85
     + [PDF](https://xiemythu.github.io/files/chen_xie_2023.pdf)

+* **Mengying Xie** and  Ling Chen, “Private Governance in Climate Mitigation: A Global Comparison of Corporate Participation in Voluntary Carbon Markets," forthcoming in ***Journal of Comparative Policy Analysis***

 ## 修改在审论文

-* **Mengying Xie** and  Ling Chen, “Private Governance in Climate Mitigation: A Global Comparison of Corporate Participate in Voluntary Carbon Markets."
-(Revise and Resubmit at *Journal of Comparative Policy Analysis*)

 * **Mengying Xie** and Yijia Jing, ”Rewarding women’s political empowerment?
 The effects of gender equality on foreign aid allocation" (Revise and Resubmit at *Public Administration and Development*)